emmanuelsalawu/tp-db/README.md

 [c] Install Docker Engine on Linux: https://docs.docker.com/engine/install/

 ### [3] Run TP-DB / Demo
 NOTE: The first time you run TP-DB using the command below, a docker image would be downloaded.
 This may require between 5GB and 10GB data transfer through the internet.
 Depending on your internet connection, this may take between 10 minutes and 30 minutes.
-However, subsequent running of the program makes use of the already downloaded TP-DB docker image and would run faster finishing between 2 to 5 minutes dependent on your systems configuration.
+However, subsequent running of the program makes use of the already downloaded TP-DB docker image and would run faster finishing between 2 to 5 minutes depending on your system's configuration.

-Go you your computer’s terminal and execute the follow.
+Go to your computer’s terminal and execute the following.
 (The appropriate terminal on a Windows machine could be the command prompt window that is running with an administrator privilege, and would not require “sudo” at the beginning of the command.)

 `sudo docker run -v "/Users/esalawu/tp-db:/var/tp-db" emmanuelsalawu/tp-db /bin/bash -c "./loadDbAndListenJuly22.exe &> /dev/null & sleep 10 && /usr/local/miniconda2/bin/python query.py --query 'A/E 0,4 D 2,3 E 2,3 H' --output /var/tp-db/result_prefix; echo 'Done.
 Now exiting'; exit "`